Maya-Hacker/python-games/craters/README.md

 # Crater Simulation

-A 2D simulation of triangular craters moving on a plane with neural network-controlled behavior, energy management, and evolutionary optimization.
+A 2D simulation of triangular craters moving on a plane with neural network-controlled behavior, energy management, and natural mating-based evolution.

 ## Requirements
 - Python 3.x